willishoke/bananas/README.md

 The parser is written with `Attoparsec`, a minimal and efficient monadic parsing library.
 Since "programs" for analog computers often contain feedback loops, the parser constructs not an AST (abstract syntax tree), but an ASG (abstract syntax graph).

-The compiler will compile `.nana` files.
-Output comes in the form of `.wav` files.
+To compile, use the command

+`stack run <input.nana> <output.wav> <num_samples>`

+This will compile the input file and output a `.wav` file in the `waveforms` folder.
 This can be analyzed in any audio editing program, and in many cases produces interesting sonic artifacts.